dragoslav/diy/projects/01-incubator/index.md

   It is a modified version of [Press-fit Box](http://magic-box.org/c/designs/).
 The main difference is that one side can be configured differently: number of steps (t_steps) and fitting (tpf).
   That allows 5 sides to strongly fit together and the remaining (top) side just to be used as a cover.
   SVG files can be generated using the template and online Magic Box [tool](http://magic-box.org/tool/).
-  An example of SVG laser cut [file](http://dragoslav.github.io/diy/projects/01-incubator/magic_box_design.svg).
+  SVG laser cut file [example](http://dragoslav.github.io/diy/projects/01-incubator/magic_box_design.svg).